- Description: Emission Nebula Sh2-101 in Cygnus. Located a couple of degrees SW of the Crescent Nebula. Back

-was identified by Tom Bolton, using the 74 inch telescope at the David Dunlop Observatory, as a black hole candidate and
+was identified by Tom Bolton, using the 74 inch telescope at the David Dunlop Observatory in Toronto, as a black hole candidate and

 the source of the X-ray emissions.
 Cygnus X-1 is a binary system, with the black hole orbiting HDE 226868.
 It is believed